How Functional Nutrition May Hold the Key to Successful Addiction Treatment and Recovery

 3 Underlying Biochemical Processes In People With Alcohol Use Disorder.

 April is Alcohol Awareness Month.
-Thus, I want to pay tribute to one of my mentors, Joan Mathews Larson, PhD, who wrote the seminal book, Seven Weeks to Sobriety, which […]
+Thus, I want to pay tribute to one of my mentors, Joan Mathews Larson, PhD, who wrote the seminal book, Seven Weeks to Sobriety, which I require as a text for my Level 1 Training.
+If you haven’t yet read it, I highly encourage you to do so.
+Many of […]

 Ethnicity-Based Alcoholic Bio-Types

 Might your family’s ethnicity have anything to do with your craving for alcohol?
 Yes indeed!
-Those of us from Irish, Native or Scandinavian backgrounds, can often trace alcohol use disorder through our […]
+Those of us from Irish, Native or Scandinavian backgrounds, can often trace alcohol use disorder through our family tree.
+And depression!
+Joan Mathews Larson in Seven Weeks to Sobriety identifies a type of Alcohol Use Disorder, where just a little bit of alcohol is […]

 Nutrients Which May Reduce Cravings for Opiates

 As we all know, and many people have directly experienced, people in recovery from Opioid Use Disorder can suffer from profound cravings, which often lead to continuing use.
-While the […]
+While the pharmaceutical companies offer various medications such as buprenorphine, naloxone, etc., these drugs are themselves highly dependency-forming, and do not help to rebuild depleted endorphins or […]

 Some Underlying Drivers of Chronic Relapse